Club: SC Dnipro 1 | Opening: 2008 | Capacity: 31,003

 It is further from Dnipropetrovsk’s main railway station, which lies at the western end of Karla Marxa avenue, approximately 2.5 kilometres away, or a good 30 minutes walking.

 Tram 4 and 5 can bring you from the railway station to the stadium.
-One can catch tram 5 just south of the railway station, while tram 4 leaves a block north-west from the station.
+Catch tram 5 just south of the railway station, while tram 4 leaves a block north-west from the station.
 Tram 1, which runs over Karla Marxa avenue, is an alternative.

 There are several daily trains that connect Dnipropetrovsk with other major Ukrainian cities.